nwcourses/nwcourses.github.io/COM620/week7.md

 ![Location Guard - Pick your location](images/fixedloc1.png)

 After you install, you will see a screen rather like the above.
 Select **Fixed Location**.
 This will give you a map which you can drag.
-Move to somewhere fairly urban in **Europe or Turkey**, so that places can be found - but not a very big city as there might be so mich data (Southampton is OK, London is not) - and ideally, not your real location, for privacy reasons.
+Move to somewhere fairly urban in **Europe or Turkey**, so that places can be found - but not a very big city as there might be so much data (Southampton is OK, London is not) - and ideally, not your real location, for privacy reasons.
 Note that you should choose somewhere which uses the Roman alphabet (ABCDE etc), rather than Greek or Cyrillic for example - unless you install a custom font, see [Week 5](week5.html).

 Then, once you have chosen a fake location, select Options and then choose "Use fixed location" for "Default level", as shown below.